This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 French Guiana

-French Guiana is an overseas territory of France and also part of the European Union.
-From a legislative point of view, it is therefore EU territory.
+French Guiana is an overseas territory of France and part of the European Union.
+Legally, that makes it EU territory.

-When traveling from another EU member state the same rules apply as for movement within the Union:
+If you’re traveling from another EU Member State, the same rules apply as for movement within the Union:

 • microchip,